jenguin777/mongoScraper/README.md

 # Mongo Scraper

-* a web app that lets users view and leave comments on the latest articles displayed at [NPR's website] (https://www.npr.org/).
+* a web app that lets users view and leave comments on the latest articles displayed at [NPR's website](https://www.npr.org/).

 * Whenever a user visits the site, the app scrapes stories and display them for the user.
 Each scraped article is saved to a Mongo  database.
 The app scrapes and displays the following information for each article: